GHRik/openCV-exercises/README.md

 <a name="syl"></a>
 ## Sylabus
 Get knownledge of:
-1. Load image to var
+1. Load image to variable
 2. Capture frame from camera
 3. Binarization image
 4. Morphology operation(erode, dilate, open, close)
 5. Counting object on image
 6. Get contures of object
 7. Get center of the object
-8. Aruco and my own markers
+8. Locate Aruco and my own markers

 <a name="res"></a>
 ## Results

-All of the folders in this repo should have his own README.
+All of the folders in this repo have his own README.
 In README you will see:
 1. Description of the project
 2. How it works(include theory step by step)